 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we hold.

-We retain personal data for as long as we consider it necessary for the purpose for which it was collected including as required by law or regulation.
+We retain personal data, including Customer Due Diligence for anti-money laundering purposes, for as long as we consider it necessary for the purpose for which it was collected including as required by law or regulation.

 For clients where we are engaged for Personal Tax and ceased to act on or after 6 April 2011 who are subject to Income, Capital Gains or Inheritance tax, data will be deleted as follows